kubesphere/helm-charts/src/main/gitlab/doc/charts/globals.md

         port: 26379
     password:
       enabled: true
-      secret: gitlab-redis
+      secret: gitlab-redis-secret
       key: redis-password
 ```

 _Note:_ The current Redis Sentinel support only supports Sentinels that have
 been deployed separately from the GitLab chart.
 As a result, the Redis
-deployment through the GitLab chart should be disabled with `redis.enabled=false`
+deployment through the GitLab chart should be disabled with `redis.install=false`.
-and `redis-ha.enabled=false`.
-The Secret containing the Redis password
+The Secret containing the Redis password will need to be manually created
-will need to be manually created before deploying the GitLab chart.
+before deploying the GitLab chart.

 ## Configure Grafana integration

-The GitLab global grafana settings are located under `global.grafana`.
+The GitLab global Grafana settings are located under `global.grafana`.
 At this time, the only setting available is `global.grafana.enabled`.

 When set to `true`, the GitLab chart will deploy the [Grafana chart](https://github.com/helm/charts/tree/master/stable/grafana), expose it under `/-/grafana` of the GitLab Ingress, and pre-configure it with a secure random password.
 The generated password can be found in the Secret named `gitlab-grafana-initial-root-password`.